 A distributor purchases products directly from a manufacturer and sells them to a wholesaler.
 A distributor will handle passively received orders and actively promote the products to find new buyers, acting as a sales representative for the manufacturer.

-A retailer purchases product from a distributor or wholesaler, and sells those products to the general public.
-Some eCommerce retailers are also manufacturers, producing and selling their own products.
+A retailer purchases products from a distributor or wholesaler, and sells those products to the general public.
+Some ecommerce retailers are also manufacturers, producing and selling their own products.